willpiam/lamport-cardano/docs/validation_over_multiple_steps.md

 Let eight non‑fungible tokens (NFTs), each linked to a distinct one‑eighth fragment of a public key, reside in eight separate UTxOs.
 To spend any given token, the user must supply the corresponding one‑eighth fragment of the signature; executing this step produces a successor UTxO that retains the NFT and carries a datum containing that fragment of the message hash.

 In a final, ninth transaction, these eight UTxOs are consumed as inputs.
 Their datums are concatenated to reconstruct the complete message hash, at which point the protocol—now wielding the full cryptographic strength of the original key—confirms that the hash was indeed signed.
-If this reconstructed hash satisfies a predefined validation condition (for example, if its preimage accurately encodes the transaction’s inputs and outputs), the transaction is deemed valid and is committed to the chain.
+If this reconstructed hash satisfies a predefined validation condition (for example, if its preimage accurately encodes the transaction's inputs and outputs), the transaction is deemed valid and is committed to the chain.

 ```mermaid